New Galaxy Quest documentary Never Surrender is a love letter to the 1999 sci-fi classic

 I even ended up marrying R2-D2 as a PR stunt when I worked at Lucasfilm, illustrating another Galaxy Quest lesson of not taking myself too seriously.

 The Weirs make their own costumes and mimic the characters perfectly.
-Their love for the movie is infectious, so it's easy to find them endearing for their enthusiasm for Galaxy Quest alone.
+Their love for the movie is infectious.

-That's what's at the core of this documentary -- a fan's love for something truly special.
-This is an important reminder for members of modern fandom.
+A fan's love for something truly special is an important reminder for modern fans.

-At the end of the documentary, there's a screening of Galaxy Quest for the fans themselves, which is both heartwarming and exciting for the cast, crew and fans in one room full of grateful energy.

-Wheaton sums up Galaxy Quest's appeal and its fandom in the best way possible.

 "Being a nerd isn't about the thing you love, it's about the way that you love it," Wheaton said.
 "A lot of people who grow up as outsiders find a home in science fiction because it tells us that the thing that makes you weird in the world that you live in, it actually makes you incredibly valuable and really special in our world too."

-Never Surrender: A Galaxy Quest Documentary will be shown on Tuesday night in limited theaters.
+Never Surrender: A Galaxy Quest Documentary will be shown on Tuesday night in limited theaters via Fathom Events.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.